Atraya21/axway-open-docs/content/en/docs/central/mesh_management/traceability_agent_configuration.md

 * Under "sanitize" section, the user can specify the keyMatches Regex of the headers to be partially obfuscated.
 The "valueMatch" is a Regex which specifies the portion that is to be sanitized.
 For example if only first three characters are to be obfuscated, the "valueMatch" would be "^.{0,3}".
 The "sanitize" section can be empty i.e "keyMatch & valueMatch" pair is optional.
 However, both keyMatch and valueMatch have to specified in pairs if non empty.

-Please put your configurations in a file and then execute the following command:
+Put your sanitization configuration into a file and then execute the following command:
 ```bash
 helm upgrade --install apic-hybrid axway/apicentral-hybrid --namespace apic-control -f hybrid-override.yaml -f <pathToConfigFile>/config.yaml
 ```
-Please monitor the ALS traceability agent pods have restarted by executing the following command:
+Monitor the ALS Traceability Agent pods have restarted by executing the following command:
 ```bash
 kubectl -n <namespace of ALS agent> get pods
 ```
-The deployment of ALS traceability agent will not be successful if there is an invalid configuration provided.
-If there is an error in the pods after executing the command above you can check the log by executing the following command
+The deployment of ALS Traceability Agent will fail if invalid configuration is provided.
+If there is an error in the pods after executing the command above you can check the log by executing the following command:
 ```bash
 kubectl -n <namespace of ALS agent> logs <podName>
 ```